 Don’t wait for the last minute to prepare both you and your pets for an emergency!
 The following is a vital part of pre-emergency preparations for every pet owner:

 - Microchip your pet: This is vital even without an impending storm.
 A microchip dramatically increases the chances you will be reunited with your pet if separated.
 Remember to keep your address and phone number updated with the company that issues the chip.
-Contact the Humane Society of SLC for a microchip.
+Contact your local veterinarian for a microchip.
 If you absolutely cannot microchip your pet, make sure they are wearing a collar and tag with your cell phone number and address, and take updated photos and a description of your pet with you.
 Please note, however, that your pet can become separated from its collar; one more reason a microchip is so vital.

 - Make sure vaccinations are updated: Many vets require proof of up-to-date vaccinations for your pet before sheltering them, as do pet-friendly hotels.
 These vaccination records should be kept in a safe place with all your other important paperwork so they’re easily accessible and safe.
 If you evacuate your home, take these records with you!

 - Include pet needs with hurricane supplies: A 5-day supply of pet food, water, bowls, leash/harness, cat box/litter, pet medications (in airtight container) and pet first-aid supplies should be part of your emergency preparations.
 If using canned food, don’t forget the can opener!
 Dry food should be in an airtight container.
 Plastic or travel-size bowls are easiest to transport.